 The CIO and CHRO have a great opportunity to be intentional about the kinds of working patterns they want to drive for the hybrid workplace, and what tools to create, build or buy to support their goals.
 It’s likely that some companies’ top employees and job candidates will want to operate remotely, at least part of the time, and they need to feel comfortable that their employer is thoughtfully accommodating their needs.
 At DXC, for example, our IT and HR leaders are engaged in using our Modern Workplace solution to gain better insight into our employees’ experience, no matter where they reside.

-Providing augmented, immersive virtual workplace experiences — including virtual reality and mixed reality — is one way to support new ways of working and connecting.
-Virtual office technology, for instance, can replace those small but meaningful chats at the water cooler, providing employees a way to casually connect with colleagues online and build trust from there.
-Operational and experience data can be critical to improving hybrid collaborations too.
+Operational and experience data can be critical to improving hybrid collaborations, for example.
 In one case, a company dug into its experience data and found that remote workers who were less engaged didn’t have access to digital whiteboards, and so felt excluded from conversations during meetings hosted in the company’s offices – a situation it immediately addressed.

 The bottom line: People want to work for an organization that gives them the employee experience they want with the tools they need to do their best work.
 Do that, and you will be the employer of choice, primed to win the war for talent.